apache/echarts-doc/en/option/series/pie.md

 ~[900x250](${galleryViewPath}doc-example/pie-label-margin&edit=1&reset=1)

-In most cases, you need a small `margin` value like `10` for mobile devices to make sure more text can be shown instead of being `...`.
+In most cases, you need a small `edgeDistance` value like `10` for mobile devices to make sure more text can be shown instead of being `...`.
 But on larger resolutions, a percentage value should be applied so that the label lines won't be too long.
 If your chart is used in varied resolutions, it is advised to set [responsive design](tutorial.html#Responsive%20Mobile-End) for different resolutions.

 ### bleedMargin(number) = 10